 As dawn breaks, I pack up the bedroll Ren lent me and hand it back to him.
 He hands back some bread and duck, which I maow down in quick, wolfish bites.
 He takes a couple minutes to eat breakfast, then walks over to Elier and Lucky, ready to kick them awake.

+Gyrax stops him with a raised hand.
 “Let them sleep.
-We can teach Jon how to use his dagger.”
+In the meantime, we can teach Jon how to use his dagger.”

 “Thanks.”
-I wipe sweat from my brow with the back of my forearm.
-“It’s not as hard as I thought it would be.
-Kinda like riding a bicycle.”
+I wipe my brow with the back of my wrist.
+“Kinda feels like I’m riding a bike.”

-“ ‘Bike?’ ” Lucky stretches his arms overhead and yawns loudly.
+“ ‘Bike?’ ” Lucky yawns loudly.

 “A wheeled machine,” Gyrax explains.
 “He means to say that it feels familiar.”

-Ren makes his way toward Elier and Lucky.
-“Time runs thin.
-Out of your bed and onto the road.”
+Ren makes his way toward Elier and Lucky, half-cocooned inside their rolls.
+“Out of your bed and onto the road.”

 Lucky squints up at him.
-“What about breakfast?”
+“Breakfast?”

-“An innocent mistake!” he wheezes.
+“Innocent mistake!” he wheezes.
 “Force of habit!”

 “You have my word!”
-Veins jumps out on his forehead.
+Veins jump out across his forehead.
 “Grace, Ren!
-Bloody gryphons on a witch’s eyesore—I plead your grace!”
+Bloody gryphons on a witch’s eyesore, I plead your grace!”